PSeegers97/ADSMotoric/README.md

 [The data preprocessing notebook can be found here.
 ADD LINK](Notebooks)

-The dataframes are from now on mentioned as their dataframe name.
+The dataframes are from now on mentioned as their dataframe name.[1]